Academic Enrichment

 Studying away is a rare opportunity to experience, understand and contribute to different cultures.
 Manchester University students have the opportunity to study away for a semester or full year, or for a shorter term during January or summer sessions.
 All study away programs count for full academic credit.

-Semester and full-year programs offer Manchester students the opportunity to study in Japan through Hokusei Gakuen University; to participate in Amizade Study Abroad around the world, including Spain; or to engage in semester internships through the Chicago Center for Urban Life and Culture in Chicago, IL.
+Short-term, Off-Campus faculty-led travel courses vary each year.
+Popular locations include: Guatemala, England, Hawaii and Florida.
+Semester and full-year programs offer Manchester students the opportunity to study in Japan through Hokusei Gakuen University and to participate in Arcadia Abroad around the world, including England, Ireland, Italy, New Zealand, Scotland, and Spain.

 Questions?